MESGJanie/documentation/runners/configuration.md

 If the task is verifiable, a verifiable function should be implemented in order to check that an output is correct according to the inputs.
 This is really useful in order to verify that a node has correctly executed a task by asking other nodes to verify it.

+## Transfers

+A service can implement the network functionality of transfers (see Transfers for more explanation).
+The implementation is composed of a require action and an optional verification event.

+Action

+The action is required and has predefined parameters:

+- Transfer ID: the transfer ID of this transfer.
+- Inputs: a payload of parameters the service defines.
+Same structure as Task Inputs.
+- Secrets: a payload of secrets the service defines.
+Same structure as Task Secrets.

+The result is also required and predefined.
+It can be either:

+- Success
+  - Message
+- Error
+  - Message

+Verification

+If the transaction on this technology is verifiable, the service emits a predefined event that has a structure of:

+- Transfer ID: the transfer ID of that was encoded in the transaction
+- Success: Boolean, yes if success, false otherwise.
+- Message: Reason of failure or confirmation

+## Dependencies

+Services can specify internal dependencies like database, cache or blockchain client.
+If docker is used we could use the docker-compose syntax.

+## Visibility

+A service defines who can see it by setting a visibility parameter.
+The possible values are: all, users, workers, none.
+If set to users, any user will be able to select the service in a task.
+If set to workers, any worker will be able to run the service.
+If set to all, any user and worker will be able to access it.
+If set to none, the service will be accessible by manually entering its service ID (that will be creating when deploying the service).

+## Publish

+A service defines what is published on the network when deploying by setting a publish parameter.
+The possible values are: all, source, container, none.
+If set to source, only the source code will be published (the developer will have to execute the service itself).
+If set to container, only the container will be published (any worker will be able to run it).
+If set to all, both the source code and the container will be published.
+If set to none, only the service config file will be published (the developer will have to execute the service itself).
 [include](./example.yml)